- Suspect believed to have no previous criminal record

 Strachan said Keller's house nearby was set afire Sunday after the slayings, but it failed to spread beyond the kitchen.
 Authorities found a hard drive with photos, he told CNN Seattle affiliate KING.

 One photo was enhanced and it aided in the search for Keller, who authorities said had been building the bunker for at least eight years.

-The sheriff's office this week obtained an arrest warrant for Keller stipulating two counts of first-degree murder and first-degree arson.
+The sheriff's office earlier this week obtained an arrest warrant for Keller, stipulating two counts of first-degree murder and first-degree arson.

 The bunker was found early Friday about 800 yards off the trail.
 It's possible the bunker has an escape hatch or door, officials said.